 - Ask the right questions

 - The healthcare provider breached the standard of care or was negligent.
 You must prove with another medical expert's - or several medical experts' - testimony that the healthcare provider's conduct fell below a reasonable standard of care.
-For example, it could be considered negligence the situation when the doctor did not monitor you and followed up with you although it is standard practice to do so.
+For example, it could be considered negligence when the doctor did not monitor you and followed up with you, although it is standard practice.

 - The negligence caused your injury.
 If a breach of the standard of care occurred, a lawsuit is relevant only when harm also occurred because of it.
 Therefore, it can be concluded that medical negligence caused the injury when you had an adverse reaction that led to internal bleeding, which required surgical intervention and the doctor: